 Building energy modeling is an iterative process where alternative technologies and systems are modeled to determine the optimum solution for the building function and operational goals.
-A building energy model will be modified throughout the design and construction processes of the renovation to identify the impact of potential design modifications.
-The model should be calibrated using existing metered energy data.
-The calibrated building energy model provides an estimate for energy consumption at the building site (site energy).
+A building energy model will be modified throughout the design and construction processes to identify the impact of potential design modifications.

+Building energy models provide an estimate for energy consumption at the building site (site energy).
 To convert site energy to source energy, several other factors must be accounted for including: energy consumed in the extraction, processing and transport of primary fuels such as coal, oil and natural gas; energy losses in thermal combustion in power generation plants; and energy losses in transmission and distribution to the building site.
 The conversion factors listed in Table 2 can be used to: